Last Updated on October 11, 2022 by Ellen Christian

-This asparagus and bacon quiche recipe is one of my favorites.
+This asparagus bacon quiche with walking onions is one of my favorites.
 One of my favorite spring foods is asparagus.
 While we don’t grow any in the garden, I always look for fresh asparagus in the grocery store when it’s spring.
 This quiche recipe includes not only asparagus but also Egyptian Walking Onions from our garden.

 Asparagus and Bacon Quiche Recipe